tis24dev/proxmox-backup/README.md

 - **Service configurations** - Custom services and modifications

 #### 🚨 **Result**:
-With these backups you can **completely restore** your Proxmox environment on a new server, maintaining all configurations, VMs, containers and settings exactly as they were!
+With these backups you can **completely restore** your Proxmox system on a new server, maintaining all configurations, VMs, containers and settings exactly as they were!

 ## ✨ Key Features